abeldekat/lazyvim-menu-addon/README.md

 [LazyVim] is a Neovim setup powered by [lazy.nvim] to make it easy to customize and extend your config.

+**Use-case**:
-This addon aims to help the user to completely change a top-level leader menu supplied by [LazyVim].
+The user wishes to change a top-level leader menu supplied by [LazyVim], in order to use the corresponding leader key for something else.

-The effort required to manually change a sub-menu can be considerable.
+The effort required to manually change a top-level menu can be considerable.
 For example, when changing `leader c` into `leader C`, each individual key listed in [Leader c in LazyVim] needs to be taken into consideration.

-This addon only changes leader mappings that are defined in **LazyVim**:
+This addon will perform the changes automatically.

+**Features**:
+Leader keys will be changed when defined in:

-- keys in plugin definitions
+- plugin definitions
 - which-key menu descriptions
-- keys defined in lazyvim.config.keymaps
+- lazyvim.config.keymaps
-- keys in nvim-lspconfig
+- nvim-lspconfig

-Those mappings are available for the user to redefine.
+Leader mappings defined by the user will not be modified.

+The addon is designed to change a leader key to an **available** new leader key.

 A decline in performance is not expected.

 ## Installation